Raising concerns: Republic of Ireland

 Medical Council guidance

 In its guidance, the Medical Council explains doctors' obligations to raise concerns2.
-It says that if you have concerns about the safety of patients, or that of yourself or your colleagues, you should inform an appropriate person or authority.
-It goes on to explain that when doing so you should follow your organisation's procedures for raising concerns.
+If you have concerns about the safety of patients, or that of yourself or your colleagues, you should inform an appropriate person or authority.
+When doing so you should follow your organisation's procedures for raising concerns.
 For most hospital doctors this will mean approaching their clinical or medical director in the first instance.

 If the concern is not investigated or acted on appropriately, it may become necessary for a doctor to escalate their concerns.
 In all but the most exceptional cases this should usually be done in stages and within their organisation, ending up (if necessary) at the level of the chief executive or the hospital's board of directors.